Denver Broncos vs. Philadelphia Eagles NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Eagles stats and trends

-- In Philadelphia's nine games this season, it has four wins against the spread.
+- In Philadelphia's nine games this year, it has four wins against the spread.

-- This season, the Eagles have an against-the-spread record of 3-4 in their seven games as an underdog of 2.5 points or more.
+- The Eagles are 3-4 ATS when underdogs by 2.5 points or more this season.

-- Philadelphia's games this season have eclipsed the over/under five times in nine opportunities (55.6%).
+- Philadelphia's games this year have gone over the total in five out of nine opportunities (55.6%).

-- Philadelphia is 4-4 against the spread and 3-5 overall when the team puts up more than 17.0 points.
+- When Philadelphia scores more than 17.0 points, it is 4-4 against the spread and 3-5 overall.

-- When Philadelphia churns out more than 321.8 yards, the team is 2-5 against the spread and 2-5 overall.
+- In games that Philadelphia amasses more than 321.8 yards, the team is 2-5 against the spread and 2-5 overall.

 - The Eagles have turned the ball over seven times, three fewer times than the Broncos have forced turnovers (10).